Applied to many jobs and got no calls? Feel like applying for jobs online doesn't work? These tips are for you.

 One way to beat this syndrome is to follow up on your rejection, pleasantly express your disappointment at not having the opportunity – and say what you would have learned from the job.
 Restate your interest in the organization.

-Chandlee Bryan, M.Ed. is a job search strategist and resume writer at Best Fit Forward, she also serves as the Community Manager for StartWire.
-Over the course of her career, she’s worked as a college career services director, a recruiter, and in career development for rocket scientists.
+Chandlee Bryan, M.Ed. is a job search strategist and resume writer at Best Fit Forward, she also serves as the Assistant Director at the Center for Professional Development at Dartmouth College.
 She is the co-organizer of one of the largest job seekers Meetup groups in the world and enjoys listening to – and telling – stories in her spare time.
 You can follow her career advice on Twitter at @chandlee.

-This article is part of the Over $5000 in Prizes: The 5th Annual JobMob Guest Blogging Contest, which was made possible thanks in large part to our sponsors:
+This article was part of the Over $5000 in Prizes: The 5th Annual JobMob Guest Blogging Contest, which was made possible thanks in large part to our sponsors:

 |Marcus Tandler’s JOBlog is Germany’s oldest blog about job search & careers.|